Your Mini Basket

 From this point, you can use Bluetooth from your phone for the most straightforward method of control.

-You can install just one speaker in your bathroom, or you can install a pair for true stereo sound.
+You can install just one speaker in your bathroom, or you can install a pair for true stereo sound (speaker cabling required between each ceiling speaker if installing a pair).

 What’s more, it also comes with an RCA input so maybe if you have a built-in waterproof TV in your bathroom, you can connect them up together, for a complete audiovisual experience in the bathroom.